Remisaurus/Winc/superpy/0.1/report.md

-made a file manipulation function to write the main dictionary into a CSV file 04-09-2022 approximatly 1 hour started on the function to load data and started to improve the save funtion 06-09-2022 approximatly 6 hours 09:00 to 15:00
+made a file manipulation function to write the main dictionary into a CSV file 04-09-2022 approximatly 1 hour started on the function to load data and started to improve the save funtion
-In the morning a struggle ensued with saving data and the embedded dictionary for buy dates (v0.1) The afternoon was used to make some major changes and thereby upgrading to v0.2